telerik/ajax-docs/controls/editor/changes-and-backwards-compatibility/inline-and-block-commands-behavior-change.md

 * Creation of a list over multiple block elements;

->note The editing behavior of the inline and block elements is directly related to the set value of the[NewLineMode property]({%slug editor/managing-content/control-new-line-behavior%}), which by default is set to "Br".For example the selection of multiple lines, separated by <br> is considered as one whole block element, although if they are separated by <p> - all selected lines are considered as different block elements.
+>note The editing behavior of the inline and block elements is directly related to the set value of the [NewLineMode property]({%slug editor/managing-content/control-new-line-behavior%}), which by default is set to "Br".For example the selection of multiple lines, separated by `<br>` is considered as one whole block element, although if they are separated by `<p>` - all selected lines are considered as different block elements.
->

 ## User Experience with RadEditor